waiwera/waiwera/doc/user/run.rst

 .. code-block:: bash

-   python waiwera-dkr.py -np 16 model.json
+   waiwera-dkr -np 16 model.json

 runs Waiwera in parallel with 16 processes.

-The ``waiwera-dkr.py`` script has some other optional parameters for more advanced features.
-Documentation for these parameters can be found by running ``python waiwera-dkr.py --help``.
+The ``waiwera-dkr`` script has some other optional parameters for more advanced features.
+Documentation for these parameters can be found by running ``waiwera-dkr --help``.

 .. index:: Docker; options

-Optional parameters for the ``waiwera-dkr.py`` script
+Optional parameters for the ``waiwera-dkr`` script
 -----------------------------------------------------

 Besides the ``-np`` option for specifying the number of processes, the ``waiwera-dkr.py`` script has some other optional parameters for controlling its behaviour.
 Details of all available options can be displayed using the ``--help`` (or ``-h``) option, e.g.:

 .. code-block:: bash

-   python waiwera-dkr.py --help
+   waiwera-dkr --help

 or:

 .. code-block:: bash

-   python waiwera-dkr.py -h
+   waiwera-dkr -h

 These options include: